 Think of a class as a blueprint and an object as a real thing built from it.
 A BankAccount class might define a balance plus methods like deposit and withdraw.
-Alice's account and Bob's account would be two separate objects that follow the same rules but hold different balances.
+Alice's account and Bob's account are two separate objects that follow the same rules but hold different balances.
+This is why OOP is said to bundle state (the data an object stores) and behavior (the actions it allows).

 class BankAccount {